Between the Lines

 Aerial LiDAR images: National Forestry Office (ONF) Verdun

-Supported by: Deep Histories Fragile Memories, Luca School of Arts / Leuven University, Mondrian Fund, National Forestry Office (ONF) Verdun, V2_Lab for Unstable Media
+Supported by: Deep Histories Fragile Memories, Luca School of Arts / KU Leuven, Mondrian Fund, National Forestry Office (ONF) Verdun, Out of Sight, V2_Lab for Unstable Media

-Thanks to: Orlando Aguilar Velazquez, Isabelle Bergot (Verdun Memorial), Wim & Els Dijkman, Sebastiaan Helbers, Wendy Morris, Rebecca Theeuwsen, Guillaume Rouard (ONF Verdun), Maarten Vanden Eynde, Noël Varoqui
+Thanks to: Orlando Aguilar Velazquez, Isabelle Bergot (Verdun Memorial), Wim & Els Dijkman, Sebastiaan Helbers, Wim Janssen, Wendy Morris, Rebecca Theeuwsen, Out of Sight, Guillaume Rouard (ONF Verdun), Maarten Vanden Eynde, Noël Varoqui